mmomtchev/nobind/README.md

 * Are you using MSVC?

   *MSVC has a number of problems with template argument deduction in its default compilation mode.
 The `/permissive-` and `/Zc` flags can help in some cases, or you can also use a `static_cast` to explicitly type your function pointer. `node-ffmpeg` includes a few cases of this type.*

+  *Also, MSVC 2019 has a number of problems such as *C1001: Internal Compiler Error* on `static constexpr` local function variables used as non-type template arguments and some complex SFINAE constructs such as this one: [MSVC fails to specialize template with `std::enable_if` and a non-type argument](https://stackoverflow.com/questions/77698129/msvc-fails-to-specialize-template-with-stdenable-if-and-a-non-type-argument).*

 ## Developer info